List of Saw characters: Parker Sears

 Parker is a patient at Cecilia's clinic, recovering from surgery as John arrives.
 After John learns of the scam and begins testing those involved, Parker barges in on him and Amanda and holds them at gunpoint, declaring his intent to kill Cecilia for scamming him.
 John persuades him to calm down and observe the tests, but Parker later recovers his gun and forces John and Carlos to take Cecilia's place in her trap.
-Parker reveals himself as Cecilia's accomplice in the scam and prepares to flee with her and their money, but the two inadvertently trigger a trap set for them in John's control room and free John and Carlos.
+Parker reveals himself as Cecilia's accomplice in the scam and forces John and Carlos in the trap meant for Cecilia.
+While searching for the money, Parker realized the game meant for Cecilia was a 2-person game and pondered who her opponent was.
+Cecilia brushed it off and retrieved the bag of money, only to inadvertently trigger a trap set for them in John's control room and free John and Carlos.
 As the room fills with deadly gas, Cecilia and Parker are forced to fight over a single source of fresh air, and Cecilia stabs Parker to death.